System Design Space

 Email

-Transactional and marketing.
+Transactional and marketing email.
 SendGrid, SES, Mailgun.

 SMS

 Twilio, Vonage.
-2FA, critical alerts.
+Useful for 2FA and critical alerts.

 Requirements